vchu22/django_pet_adoption/README.md

 - Django

 ## Commands
-Create a virtual environment for this project to separate its dependencies from other Python project.
+Create a virtual environment for this project to separate its dependencies from other Python projects.
 Below are the commands for virtualenv:
 ```
 # Install virtualenv